Your dreams. Our mission.

 A look back at the history of Massachusetts Bay Community College (MassBay) since it was chartered in 1961:

-- In 2015, Yves Salomon-Fernandez, Ph.D. was appointed the sixth president of MassBay Community College until a sixth president is chosen.
+- In 2015, Yves Salomon-Fernandez, Ph.D. was appointed the interim president of MassBay Community College until a sixth president is chosen.

 - In 2015, Three Massachusetts Bay Community College students were the recipients of the Jack Kent Cooke Scholarship, the largest and most prestigious scholarship for community college students in the country.